Which is better: a trademark or copyright?

 Co-founder of Trama

-Comparing a trademark and copyright is like comparing apples and oranges because they serve different purposes and protect different aspects of intellectual property.
+Trademarks and copyrights serve different purposes and protect different types of intellectual property.

-A trademark is used to protect the name, logo, or symbol that identifies a brand or company.
-It helps prevent others from using similar marks that could confuse customers.
+A trademark protects the name, logo, or symbol that identifies a brand or company, preventing others from using similar marks that could confuse customers.

-Copyright, on the other hand, protects original creative works like books, music, art, or movies.
-It gives the creator the exclusive rights to control how their work is used, reproduced, or distributed.
+A copyright protects original creative works, such as books, music, art, and films.
+It gives the creator exclusive rights to control how their work is used, reproduced, adapted, or distributed.

 Advice icon